What are you looking for?

 Rwanda’s peak travel seasons (June to September and December to February) coincide with the best weather and wildlife viewing conditions, resulting in higher prices.
 Travelling during the shoulder seasons can offer slightly lower rates and a different, but equally rewarding, safari experience with lush landscapes and fewer visitors.

-Duration of Stay:
+Duration of Stay

 The length of your safari will naturally impact the overall cost.
 A longer stay allows you to immerse yourself more deeply in Rwanda’s diverse ecosystems, but it will also increase your budget.
-A typical 7-day safari with gorilla trekking and visits to multiple parks may range from $9,000 to $15,000 per person, depending on your accommodation choices.
+A typical seven-day safari with gorilla trekking and visits to multiple parks may range from $9,000 to $15,000 per person, depending on your accommodation choices.

-Group Size:
+Group Size

 Non-private scheduled tours are more affordable than booking a private safari.
 However, private safaris offer a more exclusive, tailored experience.

-Activities and Excursions:
+Activities and Excursions

-Park Fees and Permits:
+Park Fees and Permits

-Travel and Transfers:
+Travel and Transfers

 Factor in the cost of international flights to Kigali, as well as domestic transfers between parks and lodges.
 Internal flights within Rwanda are available but typically cost between $200 and $400 per person each way, depending on the distance.